 Puppies get their baby teeth at six weeks old.
 Chewing can ease the discomfort of teething.

-A puppy begins teething again at approximately 17 weeks.
-This is when their adult teeth start to come in.
-As a result, they begin to chew and bite more frequently.
+A puppy begins teething again at approximately 17 weeks when its adult teeth start to come in.
+As a result, it begins to chew and bite more frequently.

 Puppies in a litter use their teeth to communicate and play with each other.
 It’s normal for them to do the same with their owners’ feet and hands.

-When your puppy is happy, hyper, uneasy, annoyed, or wants attention, they use their teeth to show it.
-But it can be painful because puppy baby teeth are sharp.
+When your puppy is happy, hyper, uneasy, annoyed, or wants attention, it uses its teeth to show it.
+But this can be painful because puppy baby teeth are sharp.

 Why you should stop biting behavior